batuhanayazz/web2-aquastock/README.md

-# WEB 2 WERKSTUK AQUASTOCK
+# AQUASTOCK
 ## Introduction
-For my WEB II course, i created a stock system application for aquarium wholesale and retail sales.
-On this website, retailers must first create an account or login to see the fish in the catalog.
-Then they can select the fish in their own shop and write the quantities, not only write but also delete them.
+Welcome to AquaStock, the website for aquarium store owners to keep track of their inventory and manage their store's stock.

+To become a member, simply on the homepage follow under "Become a Member" prompts to create an account.
+Once you are a member, you can log in and access the fish catalogs.

+Once logged in, you can browse through the catalogs and select the fish that you have in your store.
+These fish will be added to your stock page, where you can update the quantity of each fish and remove any that have run out.

 ## Website Wireframe and Style Guide